 - Not be currently restrained or restrained within the five years prior to the application of record vacation by an domestic violence protection order, no contact order, anti harassment order or civil restraining order

 - Three years must have elapsed since compliance with all conditions of the sentencing court

-Record Expungement vs. Deferred Sentence vs. Deferred Prosecution
+Record Vacation vs. Deferred Sentence vs. Deferred Prosecution

-Additionally, anyone who is currently charged with a DUI who anticipates that the charge will be reduced should also be aware of what is known as a “deferred sentence“.
+Anyone who is currently charged with a DUI who anticipates that the charge might be reduced should also be aware of what is known as a “deferred sentence“.
 A deferred sentence is a sentencing alternative whereby the court “defers” sentencing for a period of time.
 If the defendant complies with certain conditions during that period of time, the case is dismissed.
-This is a much better alternative to a record expungement because it occurs much more rapidly and, if granted, is automatic.
-Do not confuse a “deferred sentence” with a “deferred prosecution”.
+This is a much better alternative than a record vacation because it occurs much more rapidly and, if granted, is automatic so long as the individual has complied with all of the court imposed obligations.
+Also, do not confuse a “deferred sentence” with a “deferred prosecution”.
 The latter is an agreement to dismiss the case in exchange for completing a long term alcohol, drug and/or mental health treatment program.
 See if deferred prosecution is right for you.